evoqwell/evoqsite/README.md

 - Review incoming orders and update their status (`pending_payment`, `paid`, `fulfilled`, `cancelled`).
 Status changes are saved immediately.

 ## Data Management
-- Product and promo definitions live in MongoDB; use the seed script or admin dashboard as a starting point.
+- Product and promo definitions live in MongoDB.
-- Each product uses `sku` as a stable IDâ€”avoid reusing the same SKU across different items.
+- Each product uses `sku` as a stable ID - avoid reusing the same SKU across different items.
 - Orders are recorded with status `pending_payment`.
 Update status to `paid` once Venmo confirms payment so fulfillment can track progress.

 ## Testing Checklist